German Shepherd Now

 • A face.
 The site is faceless by design — written, not performed.

-If a claim on the site feels stronger than the evidence supports, that’s a mistake on my part.
-Tell me and I’ll fix it.
+If a claim here feels stronger than the evidence supports, that’s a mistake on my part.

 Section 05